rolfea/dollar-conversion/dev-log.md

 The formatting here is a little weird, but I'm going to use the model of **$0.10** should become **Zero and 10/100 dollars**

+#### CI/CD

+This is a simple enough project to add CI handling without to much overhead, so I might experiment with adding CircleCI or something similar through GitHub.
+This is a *stretch goal*.

 ## Tech Used